 Code E. Basis of energy property.
-If the partnership provides an attached statement for code E, use the information on the statement to complete lines 12a-d, 12f, 12g, 12i, 12j, 12l, 12m, 12o, and 12q-v of Form 3468.
+If the partnership provides an attached statement for code E, use the information on the statement to complete the applicable energy credit on line 12 of Form 3468.
+See Energy Credit in the Instructions for Form 3468.